tariqdaouda/Mariana/README.rst

 Can it run on GPU?
 ==================

-At the heart of Mariana are theano functions, so the answer is yes and the guys behind theano reaaly did an awesome job of optimisation, so it should be pretty fast.
+At the heart of Mariana are theano functions, so the answer is yes.
+The guys behind theano really did an awesome job of optimisation, so it should be pretty fast, wether you're running on CPU or GPU.

 Example
 =======